 It’s okay if your baby gives you a funny look the first time you give her fermented vegetable juice.
 Getting her used to the somewhat sour taste of probiotic-rich foods can set her up for success, supporting a lifetime of inner wellness.

-When your baby is born, you pay attention to the most obvious visible signs of his or her health, like whether or not she has all her toes and fingers.
+When your baby is born, you pay attention to the most obvious, visible signs of his or her health, like whether or not she has all her toes and fingers.

-In the first critical days after birth, however, one of the most important steps you can take that will determine the health and long-term wellness of your baby will be to ensure the proper development and maintenance of her inner ecosystem.
+In the first critical days after birth, however, one of the most important steps you can take that will determine the health and long-term wellbeing of your baby will be to ensure the proper development and maintenance of her inner ecosystem.

-Microbes play an important role in conquering pathogenic viruses, bacteria and yeast.
+Microbes play an important role in conquering pathogenic viruses, bacteria, and yeast.
 This is Mother Nature’s way of really “vaccinating” your child and building her immunity so she can live safely in this world.

-Because her brain is still very much under development your nutrient-rich milk will help nourish her brain and influence her level of intelligence for the rest of her life.
-And very importantly the calcium and phosphorus in your milk will help build strong healthy bones and teeth.
+Because her brain is still very much under development, your nutrient-rich milk will help nourish her brain and influence her level of intelligence for the rest of her life.
+And very importantly, the calcium and phosphorus in your milk will help build strong, healthy bones and teeth.